Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average time in days below previous high water mark of 91 days in the last 5 years of Dow 30 Strategy, we see it is relatively lower, thus better in comparison to the benchmark DIA (123 days)
+• The average time in days below previous high water mark over 5 years of Dow 30 Strategy is 91 days, which is smaller, thus better compared to the benchmark DIA (122 days) in the same period.

-• During the last 3 years, the average days below previous high is 136 days, which is lower, thus better than the value of 170 days from the benchmark.
+• Compared with DIA (170 days) in the period of the last 3 years, the average days below previous high of 136 days is lower, thus better.

 Performance (YTD)